By-Laws

 G. To have top seniority over the Staff Officers and any other Active Members or Field Investigators.

-H. Maintain research records and data bases.
+H. Maintain Charter research records and data bases.

 Section 7.
 It shall be Duty of the Strategic Officer: